News December 2022: Updates to Regulations for Cracker Night

 All other fireworks displays must be conducted:

-Fireworks are explosives and must be handled with care and respect to prevent injuries and property damage.
-Our guide below for using fireworks safely provides practical guidance.
+By law, fireworks are classed as explosives and therefore must be handled with care and respect to prevent injuries and property damage.